OBEY’s founder on how to make an image the whole world sees

 UTILISE YOUR TOOLS

 “Before the Internet, street art had to be viewed first-hand or in subcultural magazines that usually had small circulations and distribution.
 Still, it was the most democratic art form viewed by people as they lived their daily lives, opposed to going out of their way to go to a gallery or museum.
-Pre-Internet the street artists who became highly regarded had to be accomplished with their style but equally important, if not more so, had to be prolific.
+Pre-internet the street artists who became highly regarded had to be accomplished with their style but equally important, if not more so, had to be prolific.
 The great thing about street art in the Internet era is that people across the globe can see pieces from a city that they may not ever travel to.
-Because street art is already democratic, I like that the Internet democratises it even more.
+Because street art is already democratic, I like that the internet democratises it even more.

-On the other hand, the Internet has made it easy for people who would like to exploit the hip cache of street art to do a few pieces on the street and promote them vigorously online.
+On the other hand, the internet has made it easy for people who would like to exploit the hip cache of street art to do a few pieces on the street and promote them vigorously online.
 I'd rather see the artists who are really dedicated to doing powerful work that is free for the public be the ones who benefit from the commercial potential that street art has more recently found.
 I promote my work through most of the social media platforms with the intent of demonstrating the value of actually doing work on the street and taking risks in both application and content.”

 NARRATE YOUR TIME